-Read this section to learn about the operation of the in-cab and outside controls, switches, buttons, and indicator lights.
+Read this section to learn about the operation of the in-cab display controls and indicator messages, outside controls, switches and buttons.

 The location and appearance of the controls may be different than those shown in this manual.
 Make sure you know the location of the controls and the how you operate the controls on your unit before you use the vehicle.